Surgical Technology (SRG)

 Credit Hours: 3.00 Total Contact Hours: 15.00 Clinical/Other Hours: 15.00

-Applies the knowledge and skills learned in SRG 1000 and SRG 1500 in the operating room for general surgical procedures.
+Applies the knowledge and skills learned in SRG 1000 and SRG-1500 in the operating room for general surgical procedures.
 Underscores the principles of asepsis and patient care concepts of positioning, prepping, draping, and procedural techniques to the investigation of general surgical procedures.
 Maintaining the integrity, safety, and efficiency of the sterile and non-sterile areas throughout surgical procedures will be emphasized.
 This course is graded S/U.

-Corequisites: SRG 1100, SRG 1500.
+Corequisites: SRG 2100.

 SRG 1700 — Surgical Procedures I